El-scradge/ng-piano-workshop/README.md

 ## Project outline,

-The Piano workshop site is being developed as a way for the team to edit and update content for the website,
+The Piano workshop site is being developed for The Piano workshop restoration company as a way for the team to edit and update content for the website.

 The API utilises a firebase database hooked to an in progress dynamic api endpoint selector which is selected from the 'type' in the data object.

 Data opjects are a simplified JSON-API transformed to work in the firebase format. (saving edited versions still in progress)

 ## To do

+Cleanup of SASS code from Ember application

 uploading of images.. (standard base 64 encoding should work if i want to store them in the database)